-The best travel credit cards of 2021 | CNN Underscored
+The best travel credit cards of 2022 | CNN Underscored

 The ability to redeem points you earn with the Chase Sapphire Reserve for any flight or hotel at a rate of 1.5 cents per point via the Chase Ultimate Rewards travel portal makes the card’s rewards easy to use, though you’ll potentially get even more value if you can dive into the more advanced airline and hotel transfer partners.

-Also, like the Sapphire Preferred, Chase has added its “Pay Yourself Back” feature to the Chase Sapphire Reserve, which allows you to redeem points on purchases beyond just travel.
+Also, like the Sapphire Preferred, Chase’s “Pay Yourself Back” feature is also available on the Chase Sapphire Reserve, which allows you to redeem points on purchases beyond just travel.
 The current eligible categories are dining establishments, Airbnb and Away purchases made via awaytravel.com, and through Dec.
 31, 2021, you’ll get 1.5 cents per point when redeeming this way.

-And if you plan to fly regularly as travel resumes, you’ll find solid value in the card’s Priority Pass Select airport lounge membership, with access for you and up to two guests to over 1,300 lounges around the world.
+And if you plan to fly regularly in 2022, you’ll find solid value in the card’s Priority Pass Select airport lounge membership, with access for you and up to two guests to over 1,300 lounges around the world.

 Related: How to access some of the world’s best airport lounges.